-At Green Centre, Doris Hunt Room, postcode WR2 5QS on Wednesday 1015
+At Green Centre, Doris Hunt Room, postcode WR2 5QS on Wednesday 1015 when group meetings resume

 The Philosophy group welcomes all who are interested in understanding the important ideas which underlie current issues and timeless questions.

 We examine issues using the work of current thinkers and consider the influence of great philosophers and key ideas from the past.
 We do not take ourselves too seriously, however.
 Our approach is to share knowledge and ideas gained from our reading and experience in an entertaining way.
 This involves talks, discussions and small group activities concerning stimulating questions and scenarios, so that sessions are interesting and enjoyable for members at all levels of experience – no previous knowledge of philosophy is needed!